chato94/A/readme.md

     * `CDNE` - The command does not exist in the current configuration of `database.js`

 ## Future Development
-Once user database support runs reliably and data-race free, there may not be any more future development for this project, except for potentially figuring out a way to add dynamic page support.
+Once user database support runs reliably and data-race free, and once there exists a way to wrap the server in an executable file, there may not be any more future development for this project, except for potentially figuring out a way to add dynamic page support.
 There exist many other libraries that ease this process, mainly `Express`, but should support for dynamic page generation be included, it would most likely not use `Express` or any other large libraries like that because of potential unnecessary source overhead and weeks of documentation-reading to save minutes worth of work.
-Most likely though, this project will be wrapped in an executable file for the sake of simplicity on the user end.

 ## Project History and Past Development
 For those interested in how this project came about, it started with the need to test a website on iOS devices.
 Searching for "how to make an intranet" brings up a bunch of useless jargon, except for maybe WAMP and WAMP equivalents, but the problem is that they don't have easy ways to go from `localhost` to being broadcast on the router for multiple devices to see.
 Thus came *A Server 2.0*, the first successful iteration of the *A Server* project that actually ran on Wi-Fi (*A Server 1.0* was an unsuccessful hodgepodge of libraries and Stack Overflow code).
 There was another iteration of the *A Server* project called *A Server 3.0*, which was basically a shorter, re-factored version of *A Server 2.0*, but both 2.0 and 3.0 were based on intense processing of the incoming URL to figure out what to read from the hard drive.
 It operated on a similar hierarchy, meaning that the exact path was checked first, then merged with the previous served HTML file, etc., but it turned out that it would be much easier, effective, and efficient to just have a list of all valid paths at any given time paired with logarithmic binary search for speed, and thus began the complete re-write of the server.